BaderLab/saber/README.md

 (saber) $ python -m saber.train --config_filepath path/to/config.ini
 ```

-If not specified, the default configuration file at `saber/config.ini` is used.
+> If not specified, the default configuration file at `saber/config.ini` is used.

 Alternatively, you can supply arguments at the command line.
-Each command line argument has an identical name to those found in `saber/config.ini`.
+Each command line argument has a name identical to those found in `saber/config.ini`.
 For example:

 ```bash
 (saber) $ python -m saber.train --dataset_folder path/to/dataset --k_folds 10